 One last note.
 Following my mother's suicide in 2002, I was wracked with grief.
 A friend took me surfing in order to help me manage my grief.
 I was in my early thirties at the time.
 I'd never surfed before, but my friend told me that a person is never to old to learn.
 So, I took lessons.

 A few years ago, I wrote about the impact that those lessons had on me.
 In particular I remembered a conversation I'd had with my instructor.
-His words were very symbolic and later I would realize how much surfing had in common with healing from the pain around grief and trauma.
+Her words were very symbolic and later I would realize how much surfing had in common with healing from the pain around grief and trauma.
 Here is some of what I wrote:

 "The surf instructor explained what to do about the waves when you're trying to get past the break.
-Dive in, he said.
+Dive in, she said.
 When the wave comes - if it is too high to get over - then you must dive in.
 This is the only way to get through."